-An important part of our proposed algorithm is imposing realistic constraints on the missing potential outcomes.
-Without constraints, the maximum variance in Eq.~\ref{eq:quadratic-program} is equal to $+\infty$, reached at e.g. $\mathbf{\tilde Y} \in \{-\infty, +\infty\}^N$, which would not be a useful measure of design uncertainty if it were not for the fact that the corresponding joint distributions are unrealistic.
-An observation from \citep{aronow2014sharp} is that the observed potential outcomes allow us to impose constraints on the missing potential outcomes.
-Their setting focuses entirely on the completely randomized assignment, which we use now to build intuition.
-We generalize our results to any assignment later.
+An important part of our proposed algorithm is imposing realistic constraints on the missing potential outcomes that do not jeopardize the asymptotic validity of our bound while reducing the value of our objective~\eqref{eq:objective}, hence making our bound tighter.
+We constrain each unit $i$'s potential outcome $Y_i(a)$ to only match one possible value $y_k$, leading to the constraint $\sum_k X^{(a)}_{ik} = 1$.
+Additionally, because we observe $N$ of the $2N$ potential outcomes, we set $X^{(Z_i)}_{ik} = 1$ if and only if $Y_i^{obs} = y_k$.

-If all units receive treatment with the same probability (different from 1 or 0), we expect the treated observed and missing marginals to match and the controlled observed and missing marginals to match.
-In mathematical notation, for any outcome $y$ and treatment assignment value $a \in \{0,1\}$, we can write
+A clever observation by \citet{aronow2014sharp} is that the observed potential outcomes allow us to impose further constraints on the missing potential outcomes.
+While they focus entirely on the completely randomized assignment, which we use now to build intuition, we will generalize our results to other assignments in Section~\ref{sec:known_and_proba}.
+If all units receive treatment with the same probability (different from 1 or 0), we expect the treated observed $F^{obs}_1$ and missing $F^{mis}_1$ marginals to match and the controlled observed $F^{obs}_0$ and missing $F^{mis}_0$ marginals to match.
+Formally, for any outcome $y$ and treatment assignment value $a \in \{0,1\}$, consider

-For a completely randomized assignment, we have the following equality for any potential outcome $y$:
+For a completely randomized assignment, each observed and missing marginal is equal in expectation to the true underlying marginal $F_a$.
+In other words, we have the following equality for any potential outcome $y$: